 Establishing a clear target audience enables you to seek out information to better understand your prospects.
 Learning their demographics, behavior patterns, and interests can help you better gear your content towards them.

 This strategy can also give you a competitive advantage.
-More than 70 percent of marketers don’t incorporate behavioral data when targeting customers.
-If you're using this strategy, you'll be working more efficiently than many of your competitors.
+The majority of marketers don’t incorporate behavioral data when targeting customers.
+But if you're using this strategy, you'll be working more efficiently than many of your competitors.

 Identifying your target audience doesn't put restrictions on who can view or purchase your products.
 However, it does make sure that the people most likely to convert are seeing your promotional content, and have the chance to make purchases.